DFT and the DTFT.

 The expression for the DTFT is given below.

+If the spectrum is sampled at angular frequencies w = mws/N, the result is shown below.
+Integrating this expression over w gives the DFT.
 The DFT can be seen as a sampled version of the DTFT.

 The effect is shown in the applet below.